PegasisForever/YRDSB-Teach-Assist-Mobile/README.md

 ---

-It doesn't fetch data from official TA website, but from a server written by myself, which fetches data from official TA periodically.
+It doesn't fetch data from official TA website, but from [Fetch TA Data](https://github.com/PegasisForever/Fetch-TA-Data) server, which fetches data from official TA periodically.

-My YRDSB Teach Assist <-----> [My custom server]() <-----> [Official TA Website](https://ta.yrdsb.ca/yrdsb/index.php)
+`My YRDSB Teach Assist` <-----> `Fetch TA Data` <-----> [Official TA Website](https://ta.yrdsb.ca/yrdsb/index.php)

 The server I wrote also provides a public API which you can get JSON-formatted data from someone's TA.
 Here is the [API documentation]().
-I built a web version of TA using this public API: [Website](https://ta-yrdsb.web.app/) [GitHub]().
+I built a web version of TA using this public API: [YRDSB Teach Assist Web](https://github.com/PegasisForever/YRDSB-Teach-Assist-Web).

-The custom server acts as a "compatibility layer" allows me to update TA-fetching-algorithm without updating my app.
+The server acts as a "compatibility layer" allows me to update TA-fetching-algorithm without updating my app.
 Also, it allows me to fetches data from official TA periodically and send notifications (Using FCM).

 ## Key Features: